QinshuXiao/Leetcode/README.md

 ## Some nonsense
 ~~Well, It's May 2018, I graduated last week, but I'm still seeking a job.
 I'm jobless right now .....~~

 WOW, time is flying!
 It's May 2019, I have worked as a software engineer for Gemalto for around 1 year.
 Most of my work is to implement UI components for desktop App in Windows using WPF.
 I don't have lots of chances to touch data structure and algorithm ....
-I come back because I find out I have to keep familiar with data structures and algorithms and make sure I still have ability to solve algorithm problem quickly, because I never know when the next interview is coming...
-I don't want to waste any opportunities.
-All I can do is to make sure I am fully prepared when the chance is around the corner.
+I come back because I find out I have to keep familiar with data structures and algorithms and make sure I still have ability to solve algorithm problem quickly, because I never know when the next interview will come...
+I don't want to pass any opportunities.
+All I can do is to make sure I am fully prepared when the next chance is coming.

 **Trust The Process**